Becoming a Pastoral Leader in

 Book of Common Prayer and the Hymnal Canvas/Iona Collaborative

-Leading Worship Canvas/Iona Collaborative Opportunities to lead worship under supervision of mentor
+Leading Worship Canvas/Iona Collaborative Opportunities to lead worship, online and in-person

-Preaching (offering reflections) Iona Collaborative Opportunities to preach under supervision of mentor
+Preaching (offering reflections) Iona Collaborative Opportunities to give reflections on scripture

-Distribution of the consecrated elements from the reserve sacraments Canvas (Formation Team developing content) Opportunity to participate in distribution of the consecrated elements from the reserve sacraments
+Distribution of the consecrated elements from the reserve sacraments Formation Team Opportunity to participate in distribution of the consecrated elements from the reserve sacraments

-Polity, governance, and structure of the Episcopal Church Canvas
+Polity, governance, and structure of the Episcopal Church Canvas/Formation Team

 Church administration Caffeinated Church, Vestry 101 modules, Administration and Finance resources on website and in handbook